Tandem clustering with invariant coordinate selection

-Assume that the data come from a Gaussian mixture model having equal covariance matrices with $q < d$ components.
-In that case, non-interesting components will have a Gaussian distribution and the informative ones will be non-Gaussian.
-This setting also fits into the framework of non-Gaussian component analysis (NGCA), where the goal is to find a non-Gaussian subspace. \citet{nordhausen2017asymptotic,nordhausen2022asymptotic} show that $\cov-\cov4$ can be seen as an NGCA method that recovers this subspace, and they derive asymptotic and bootstrap tests for the number of non-Gaussian components, which can be used in a successive testing strategy to obtain an estimate for $l$.
-The main idea here is that all Gaussian components have a generalized eigenvalue of 1, hence the variance among these generalized eigenvalues should be small.
-Similarly, resampling-based estimates of $l$ for this scatter combination are considered in \citet{LuoLi2016,luo2021order}.
-These tests with a joint estimation strategy were extended to a resampling framework for all scatter combinations in an NGCA setting in \citet{radojivcic2019non}.
-The difficulty there is that the value of the non-interesting (Gaussian) generalized eigenvalues is not known, only that they should all have the same generalized eigenvalue.
+Assume the data come from a Gaussian mixture model with equal covariance matrices and $q < d$ mixture components.
+In this case, non-interesting coordinates follow a Gaussian distribution whereas the informative ones are non-Gaussian.
+This setup aligns with the framework of non-Gaussian component analysis (NGCA), aiming to identify a non-Gaussian subspace. \citet{nordhausen2017asymptotic,nordhausen2022asymptotic} show that $\cov-\cov4$ serves as an NGCA method recovering this subspace.
+They derive asymptotic and bootstrap tests for the number of non-Gaussian coordinates, which can be used in a successive testing strategy to obtain an estimate for $l$.
+The key concept is that all Gaussian coordinates have a generalized eigenvalue of 1, resulting in small variance among these generalized eigenvalues.
+Resampling-based estimators of $l$ for this scatter combination are considered in \citet{LuoLi2016,luo2021order}.
+These tests, incorporating a joint estimation strategy, were extended to a resampling framework for all scatter combinations in an NGCA setting in \citet{radojivcic2019non}.
+The challenge lies in the unknown value of the non-interesting (Gaussian) generalized eigenvalues, except for their shared generalized eigenvalue.
 The idea in \citet{radojivcic2019non} is to go for a specific $l_0$ through all combinations of $l_0$ neighboring generalized eigenvalues to choose the ones with minimal variance, and to use bootstrapping to decide if assuming equality is reasonable.
 However, bootstrapping is quite computationally expensive in this context.

-If the number of clusters $q$ can be assumed known, one rule could be to find the $d-q+1$ generalized eigenvalues with the smallest variance and keep the components belonging to the non-included generalized eigenvalues.
-We refer to this rule as the \emph{var criterion}.
-While this approach is outlined above in an NGCA framework, it can also be applied in a more general framework of elliptical mixtures, where again the generalized eigenvalues of the purely elliptical part will be equal, and the generalized eigenvalues of components that contain cluster information will differ.
+If the number of clusters $q$ is assumed known, one rule could be to find the $d-q+1$ generalized eigenvalues with the smallest variance and keep the components belonging to the non-included generalized eigenvalues.
+This rule is referred to as the \emph{var criterion}.
+While initially outlined in an NGCA framework, this approach can also be applied in a more general framework of elliptical mixtures, where again the generalized eigenvalues of the purely elliptical part will be equal, and the generalized eigenvalues of components containing cluster information will differ.